 - enter into a:

-- Residential tenancy agreement for a short-term lease with you, or
+- Residential rental agreement for a short-term lease with you, or

-- Residential tenancy agreement for a long-term lease with you.
+- Residential rental agreement for a long-term lease with you.

 Your provider must also give you the information statement that matches your agreement.
 Either the: